- Behind the Scenes Tours

-Two juvenile beluga whales, Grayson and Qinu, join adult beluga whales, Maris and Beethoven, in the Georgia-Pacific Cold Water Quest gallery.
-The two whales, which were born at SeaWorld San Antonio, are smaller than Maris and Beethoven.
+Two juvenile beluga whales, Grayson and Qinu, join adult beluga whale, Maris, in the Georgia-Pacific Cold Water Quest gallery.
+The two whales, which were born at SeaWorld San Antonio, are smaller than Maris.
 Qinu (pronounced Kee-nu), a two-year-old female, and Grayson, a three-year-old male, are light gray in color, a trait seen in this species before they mature into adults.

 To understand beluga whales, numerous research initiatives have been supported or undertaken by Georgia Aquarium.
 Learn more about how Georgia Aquarium is making a difference around the world.

 The African penguin exhibit features more than 25 nesting areas integrated into naturalistic rockwork and comes equipped with a state-of-the-art lighting system that mimics the natural light cycle from twilight to moonlight.
 Acrylic tunnels and pop-up windows, built into the exhibit, allow guests to come face-to-face with their feathered favorites.

 The gallery's Southern sea otter exhibit has doubled in size and has been modified to include additional deck space for trainer-animal interactions.
 New to the exhibit, a sneak peek window has been added, giving guests a look into the behind-the-scenes area for the sea otters.

 GEORGIA AQUARIUM WELCOMES FIRST AFRICAN PENGUIN CHICKS